stonebraker/lap/docs/v0.2/overview.md

 Association and Dissociation are technical terms used to describe state within the confines of the Linked Attestations Protocol.
 They carry **no legal meaning** or implication as used for describing the protocol.

-## Four Verification Goals
+## Three Verification Goals

-### 1. Resource Integrity
+### 1. Resource Presence

-The content bytes match what was attested.

-### 2. Resource Origination

-The resource came from the claimed URL and the Resource Attestation is served from the same origin.
+The Resource Attestation is accessible at the expected endpoint, demonstrating intent to distribute.

-### 3. Resource Freshness
+### 2. Resource Integrity

-The resource attestation is present and accessible, indicating ongoing publisher commitment.
+The content bytes match what was attested by comparing SHA-256 hashes.

-### 4. Publisher Resource Association
+### 3. Publisher Association

-The publisher controls the namespace containing the resource.
+The publisher controls the namespace containing the resource through a valid Namespace Attestation.

 ## Protocol artifacts